pulsar-edit/pulsar-edit.github.io/docs/index.md

 package repository with our own so that users would still be able to download from the huge package ecosystem.

-Searching and downloading from the package [package repository](https://web.pulsar-edit.dev/) is now fully supported, as is publishing/updating/deleting packages.
+Searching and downloading from the [package repository](https://web.pulsar-edit.dev/) is now fully supported, as is publishing/updating/deleting packages.
 If you experience any issues, please feel free to report this to the Pulsar Team.

 ### Support and Community